PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Travellers/Adversary/README.md

 > You and the other Adversary have the same ability.
 On your 1st day, you learn a part of it.
 If one dies, the other does too.
 [2 opposing Adversaries]

+*Is that another challenger?
+Finally.
+It's been ages since I've had a good fight.*

 ### The Adversary has one of their own, but they hold a key to understanding themselves.
 - The Adversaries both have the same ability, this can be any ability, one in clocktower, from a homebrew, or completely original.
 The Adversary knows a part of their ability, the other Adversary knows a part as well, these don't neccecarily have to be different, but you are recommended to.
 - The Adversary can only enter play as 2, if only 1 player wants to travel, they cannot travel as the Adversary.